Regularizing Self-supervised 3D Scene Flows with Surface Awareness and Cyclic Consistency: Related Work

-\paragraph{Self-supervised scene flow.} Recent methodologies circumvented the necessity for ground-truth flow by adopting self-supervised learning.
+\paragraph{Self-supervised scene flow} Recent methodologies circumvented the necessity for ground-truth flow by adopting self-supervised learning.
 The pioneering effort to escape full supervision emerged in \cite{Mittal_2020_CVPR}, employing a self-supervised nearest neighbor loss and ensuring cycle consistency between forward and reverse scene flow.
 PointPWC-Net~\cite{wu2020pointpwc} proposed a wholly self-supervised methodology, leveraging a combination of nearest-neighbors and Laplacian losses.
 Flowstep3D~\cite{FlowStep3D} estimated flow with local and global feature matching using correlation matrices and iterative warping.
-The method called SCOOP~\cite{lang2023scoop} utilized a hybrid framework of correspondence-based feature matching, followed with a flow refinement layer using self-supervised losses.
+The method called SCOOP~\cite{lang2023scoop} utilized a hybrid framework of correspondence-based feature matching, followed by a flow refinement layer using self-supervised losses.
 Li et al.~\cite{Self-Point-Flow2021} confront the common challenges of neglecting surface normals and the potentiality of many-to-one correspondences in matching.
 They reframe the matching task as an optimal transport problem.
 RigidFlow~\cite{li2022rigidflow} posits a strategy for generating pseudo scene flow within the realm of self-supervised learning.
 This approach hinges on piecewise rigid motion estimation applied to sets of pseudo-rigid regions, discerned through the supervoxels method~\cite{Lin2018Supervoxel}.
 Notably, the method emphasizes region-wise rigid alignments as opposed to point-wise alignments.
-In a parallel vein, Najibi et al.~\cite{Najibi2022} harness self-learned flow in an automated pseudo-labeling pipeline.
-This method is directed towards training an open-set object detector and trajectory predictor.
 Speeding up the Neural Scene Flow stands as the focal aim in \cite{Li2023Fast}.
 The authors pinpoint the Chamfer distance as a computational bottleneck and reintroduce the Distance Transform as a correspondence-free loss function.
 Remarkably, they attain real-time performance with precision on par with learning-based methods.
-The work of Agostinho et al. \cite{Agostinho2021just} introduces a differentiable layer for rotation estimation refinement from an initial guess provided by Kabsch algorithm, which extends the optimization of the point cloud registration problem.
-Integration of this layer into conventional learning-based methodologies yields an enhancement in the overall quality of the estimated flow.
 In the pursuit of self-supervised scene flow estimation, Shen et al.~\cite{Shen2023self} incorporated superpoint generation directly into the model.
 They implemented an iterative refinement process for both the flow and dynamically evolving superpoints.
+Our method belongs to the self-supervised family, as we do not require human labels.
+We also regularize flow by enforcing smoothness on the pre-computed smaller groups of points compared to rigid movement on under-segmented clusters as in ~\cite{li2022rigidflow}.